paulmillr/readdirp/README.md

         `[ '*.json', '*.js' ]` includes all JavaScript and Json files.
         `[ '!.git', '!node_modules' ]` includes all directories except the '.git' and 'node_modules'.
     - Directories that do not pass a filter will not be recursed into.
+- `directoryFilter: ["!.git"]`: filter to include/exclude directories found and to recurse into.
+Directories that do not pass a filter will not be recursed into.
-- **depth**: depth at which to stop recursing even if more subdirectories are found
+- `depth: 5`: depth at which to stop recursing even if more subdirectories are found
-- **entryType**: determines if data events on the stream should be emitted for `'files'`, `'directories'`, `'both'`, or `'all'`.
+- `entryType: 'all'`: determines if data events on the stream should be emitted for `'files'`, `'directories'`, `'both'`, or `'all'`.
 Setting to `'all'` will also include entries for other types of file descriptors like character devices, unix sockets and named pipes.
 Defaults to `'files'`.
-- **lstat**: if `true`, readdirp uses `fs.lstat` instead of `fs.stat` in order to stat files and includes symlink entries in the stream along with files.
+- `lstat: false`: use `fs.lstat` instead of `fs.stat` in order to include symlink entries in the stream along with files.

 ### entry info